$K(1)$-local $K$-theory of Azumaya algebras: Examples

+In this example, we study the strict Picard group of $\KO$ at the prime $2$ using our results.

-In this example, we use our result to sketch a proof of the well-known fact (see e.g. \cite[Chapter VI, Table 3.1.1 and Theorem 3.2]{weibel}) that $L_{K(1)}K(\mathbb H) \simeq \Sigma^4\KO_2$ at the prime $2$, and in particular produce a strict $2$-torsion structure on $\Sigma^4\KO_2$.
+On the one hand, we use our result to sketch a proof of the well-known fact (see e.g. \cite[Chapter VI, Table 3.1.1 and Theorem 3.2]{weibel}) that $L_{K(1)}K(\mathbb H) \simeq \Sigma^4\KO_2$ at the prime $2$, and in particular we produce a strict $2$-torsion structure on $\Sigma^4\KO_2$.
 We do this following an unpublished calculation of Ben Antieau, whom we thank for allowing us to reproduce some of the details here.
 As usual, all errors and inaccuracies are due to the author.

+On the other hand, after this is done, we use this calculation to obstruct the existence of a spectral lift of a certain invariant of quadratic forms.